nathan-pham/stateful-components/README.md

 `define` initializes new web components.
 It accepts two arguments, the component name and a JS object containing the component's methods.
 Components have three properties: `initialState`, `style(state)`, and `render(state, element)`.

 ## State
-Stateful web components are wrapped in a Proxy; directly modifying state will automatically trigger a DOM refresh. `stateful-components` is powered by a robust diffing algorithm so you can build performant and fast apps.
+Stateful web components are wrapped in a Proxy; directly modifying state will automatically trigger a DOM refresh. `stateful-components` is also powered by a robust diffing algorithm, allowing you to build performant and fast apps.

 ## Example Usage
 ```javascript